tiffany-lam/327-Assignment-3-/README.md

 # 327-Assignment-3-
- Interprocess Communication | Echo Client and an Echo Server program
+ Interprocess Communication | Echo Client and an Echo Server program using UDP

  By Jainee Shah and Tiffany Lam